alex415/pub-crawler-v2/README.md

 http://pub-crawler.herokuapp.com

 ## Overview
-An Application to view top recommended bars by geographic area using the Google Places API, Google Maps API and Foursquare API.
+An Application to view photos of recommended bars by geographic area using the Google Places API, Google Maps API and Foursquare API.

 ## Installation
 1. Clone repo